StudentRND/Policies/violations/computers.md

 Attendees expect that their private data remains private at CodeDay.
 Additionally, sniffing the regular CodeDay network is probably a violation of the Federal Wiretap Act. \(If attendees argue such behavior is legal, you MAY also cite CDER11, "Staff Have Final Say."\)

 As a result, attendees observed using "Wifi Pineapples" and other sniffing technology MUST be warned to stop.
-Repeat offenders SHOULD be removed from the event.
+Repeat offenders should be removed from the event.

-Attendees using wifi sniffing for CodeDay projects SHOULD be allowed to do so on their own network.
+Attendees using wifi sniffing for CodeDay projects should be allowed to do so on their own network.